Every City in the USA

 2019 885,708 July 1, 2019

-What's the median income in Charlotte?
+What is the median household income in Charlotte?

 Median household income is 6% above the U.S. median ($82,068 vs $77,719); 11.7% live in poverty — 0.8 points below the 12.5% U.S. rate.